Tyrn/wei/the-insider-en.typ

 was also taught to prophecy right at the meetings and  he usually remembered what he had said.

-     Four years passed this  way - Ashinik was  now  twenty.
+     Four years passed this  way---Ashinik was  now  twenty.
 Once the  White Elder called and  commanded  him  to  leave for Assalah  village on  Chakhar border.
 He said,